panthdesai18/fa19-281-cloud-9/Documentation.md

 ### GoAPI:
 GOAPI works as microservies.
-  * : Login and signup user to access the system of burger point.
+  * Login/signup API- normal user can signup/login and access the application.
-  * Location API- to select the nearest location of the restraurant from the user.
+  * Location API- to select the available outlets of the restaurant based on zipcode.
   * Menu API- The normal user can use the API to get MENU Items while admin user can add, delete menu items as well.
-  * Order API - The normal user can use this api to place any order as well as fetch it while admin user can view all the         orders and even delete a past order
+  * Order API- The normal user can use this api to place any order as well as fetch it while admin user can view all the         orders and even delete a past order
-  * Payments:
+  * Payments API-

   ## Team Contribution: